 Non-members may purchase High Holyday Tickets by e-mailing email@example.com or calling 415-664-7373.
 We have limited space, so we urge you to make your reservations and make your payment as soon as possible.
 No tickets will be sold at the door, and no one will be admitted without a ticket.
 Please send in payment by September 23, 2016.

 - $180 each for Adults for all services

 No one will be turned away from B'nai Emunah due to lack of funds.

-Note that B'nai Emunah members in good standing receive tickets for all adults and children under 25 in the family unit.
+Note that full and young adult B'nai Emunah members in good standing receive tickets for all adults and children under 25 in the family unit.
 Members may purchase additional tickets at a discount.

 We want to encourage you to consider becoming part of the B'nai Emunah family.
 This year we are offering complimentary tickets to students and to anyone who has never spent the High Holydays with us.
 This offer includes tickets for all High Holyday services.
 Please contact Rabbi Mark at firstname.lastname@example.org with a subject line of "Tickets" if you are interested.

 All services, except Selichot and Tashlich, will be held at the synagogue, 3595 Taraval St., San Francisco 94116.
 The services in the main sanctuary will be led by Rabbi Mark Melamut and Cantor Linda Semi.
 Cantor Linda will be accompanied by our volunteer choir.

 In parallel with the main service in the sanctuary, Rabbi Mark will lead Family Services.
 These services will be less formal and more participatory.
 They are geared for the entire family.

 We encourage congregational participation in our services.
 If you would like to be honored with an aliyah, lifting or dressing the Sefer Torah, an English reading, or an ark opening, please contact the office at email@example.com or 415-664-7373.